-(f) Not all information is required as part of an initial contact.
+Not all information is required as part of an initial contact.
 For example, you may decide to contact a Protected Disclosure Officer with high level information and then follow up with further detail later.

-2.5 What should not be disclosed under this Policy?
+4.6 What should not be disclosed under this Policy?

 A disclosure about a personal work-related grievance does not qualify for protection under this Policy.
-A personal work-related grievance is generally one about any matter in relation to the discloser's employment, or former employment, having (or tending to have) personal implications for the discloser.
+A personal work-related grievance is generally one about any matter in relation to the discloser's employment, or former employment, having (or tending to have) personal implications for the discloser and does not have significant implications for the Group.